 The Future High Streets Funded projects seek to embrace Salisbury's classically original charm.
 From a sense of arrival at the proposed newly improved Station Forecourt to a sense of place at Fisherton Street with its diverse range of independent businesses and spirit, these projects are helping to shape the city for tomorrow.

-The proposed works include enhancing the Station Forecourt area with extensive landscaping, featuring the planting of trees and shrubs, the installation of modern street furniture and implementation of intuitive wayfinding systems, along with more sustainable travel facilities such as a bus interchange.
-A blend of wall mounted and pole mounted lighting designed to ensure safe levels of lighting and security for all forecourt users is also proposed.
+The works include enhancing the Station Forecourt area with extensive landscaping, featuring the planting of trees and shrubs, the installation of modern street furniture and implementation of intuitive wayfinding systems, along with more sustainable travel facilities.
+A blend of wall mounted and pole mounted lighting designed to ensure safe levels of lighting and security for all forecourt users will be installed.

-The proposed works include new landscaping, lighting and wayfinding, widened footways, new street furniture and continuous footways at junctions providing a level crossing and giving pedestrians priority.
+The completed works include new landscaping, lighting and wayfinding, widened footways, new street furniture and continuous footways at junctions providing a level crossing and giving pedestrians priority.

 During the public consultation in 2022, views were sought on the following options to help shape the final design: